NBC Sports California: NBC Sports California HD

-NBC Sports California HD is a 1080i high-definition simulcast feed of Comcast SportsNet California.
-The feed broadcasts all Sacramento Kings home game telecasts, as well as all home and some road games involving the San Jose Sharks in HD.
+NBC Sports California HD is a 1080i high-definition simulcast feed of NBC Sports California.
+The feed broadcasts all Sacramento Kings home game telecasts, as well as all San Jose Sharks games in HD.
 In 2010, CSN California began broadcasting all Athletics games in high definition.
+Sometime afterwards, the SD feed of CSN/NBC Sports California became a simulcast of the HD feed downscaled to 480i via letterboxing.